eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 1. #### Antenna

-    The antennas send calls, texts and internet data to your smartphone using radio waves and in turn receive radio waves from it.
-The higher up an antenna is, the more likely it is that you’ll get a strong and reliable mobile signal from it.
-Most masts will have at least three antennas to provide coverage in every direction.
+    The antennas send calls, texts and internet data to your smartphone or just any device that can talk to a mast, like Mifi's, Routers, laptops and sim enabled IoT devices, using radio waves.
+The antenna can in turn receive radio waves from containing data payload as well.
+The higher up an antenna is, the further signal can go.
+Most masts will have at least three antennas to provide coverage in different directions.

 2. #### Radio unit

     The radio unit generates the radio waves transmitted by the antennas.
-It is responsible for converting signals between the wireless devices(your phones. etc) and the network, amplifying the signal, and transmitting it to the base station.
+It is responsible for converting signals between the wireless devices and the network, amplifying the signal, and transmitting it to the base station.
 Similarly, it receives signals from the **base station** and converts them into a form that can be transmitted wirelessly to devices.

-    A **base station** is equipment typically located within or near a network mast, serving as a central hub that manages communication between wireless devices and the mast network.
+    A **base station** is an equipment typically located within or near a network mast, serving as a central hub that manages communication between wireless devices and the mast network.
 Additionally, it provides authentication and security for wireless connections.

 3. #### Transmission/backhaul